nebius/nebius-k8s-applications/README.md

 ## Overview

-This repository serves as a central hub for managing and deploying Kubernetes applications built for the Nebius platform.
+This repository serves as a central hub for managing and deploying applications for Kubernetes built for the Nebius platform.
 These applications are designed to ensure high availability, scalability and seamless integration with the Nebius ecosystem.

 ---